 Situated at a distance of 50 kms from Pune, Purandar Fort is the birth place of Shivaji's son- Sambhaji.
 The fort has two storeys- the upper is called Balekilla while the lower is called Machi.
 Besides the Shiva temple, this fort near Pune offers beautiful panoramic sights of the surroundings.

-Situated at a distance of 135 kms from Pune, Pratapgad Fort has a special place in history owing to the famous battle fought between Maratha ruler Shivaji and Afzal Khan in 1656.
+Situated at a distance of 135 kms from the city, Pratapgad fort in Pune has a special place in history owing to the famous battle fought between Maratha ruler Shivaji and Afzal Khan in 1656.
 Much of the fortifications are still intact, and the fort is a popular tourist destination.
 There are four lakes within the fort, many of which overflow during the monsoons.

 At the complex of the fort, tourists can view ammunition depots and the watchmen houses.
 Within the fort, tourists can also find a square lake that is filled with water all the year round.
 The highest point of the fort acts as a view point.
 The fort is situated at a distance of 83 kms from Pune.